labra/labra.github.io/content/home/about.md

  [RAX (RDF and XML interoperability)](https://www.w3.org/community/rax/) and [Best practices of Multilingual Linked Open Data](https://www.w3.org/community/bpmlod/) W3C community groups.

-He is the coordinator of the [Master in Web Engineering](http://miw.uniovi.es) - University of Oviedo, and  was the Dean of the [School of Computer Science Engineering](http://ingenieriainformatica.uniovi.es) - [University of Oviedo](http://uniovi.es) between 2004 and 2012.
+Previously, He was coordinator of the [Master in Web Engineering](http://miw.uniovi.es) - University of Oviedo (2016-2017), and  Dean of the [School of Computer Science Engineering](http://ingenieriainformatica.uniovi.es) - [University of Oviedo](http://uniovi.es) (2004-2012).